Services for Students and Alumni

 Need a hand building or updating your resumé?
 Want to make a great first impression online?
 Looking to learn from the job search wisdom of others?
 No problem.
 We can help.

-Check out a drop-in lab, attend an industry night and lots more.
+Check out a career conversation, attend an employer session and lots more.
 Log in to My Career Hub for a list of upcoming events.

 You can also book a one-on-one consultation or email resumé review through My Career Hub.
 Or, stop by our office for a drop-in appointment, Monday to Thursday, 9 am – 4 pm.